arfct/translucent/docs/privacy.md

 <b>PRIVACY POLICY</b>

 <div style="white-space:pre-wrap">
-Blacktree built widget.vision as a free app.
+Blacktree built Translucent as a free app.
 This SERVICE is provided by Blacktree at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.